-When showering, wrap the foot/leg in a plastic kitchen or garbage bag and seal the top of the bag above your dressings/boot with tape or an elastic band.
-A shower chair is essential if you are non-weightbearing, and is advisable even if you are allowed to walk in your surgical boot or shoe.
+When showering, wrap the foot/leg in a plastic kitchen or garbage bag and seal the top of the bag above your dressings/boot with masking tape.
+The use of a shower chair is essential if you are non-weightbearing, and is advisable even if you are allowed to walk in your surgical boot or shoe.

-If there is excessive bleeding or leaking through the bandages, or they get wet, please contact the rooms and these can be re-bandaged if required.
+If there is excessive bleeding or leaking through the bandages, or they get wet, please contact the rooms ASAP as these need to be re-dressed/re-bandaged.